codegitpro/challenge-diabetes/INSTRUCTIONS.md

-Center Health Front-end Code Project: Diabetes Mini-Dashboard
+Front-end Code Project: Diabetes Mini-Dashboard
 ====================================

 Welcome to the front-end code exercise for Center Health!
 Your task is to implement a simple dashboard showing a few diabetes-related statistics, similar to the Center Health webapp at https://www.center.health (please create an account to access the dashboard!)